 (the arguments are all passed to util.format()).

 Resolves a template with external values.
-Each external will get resolved to a code string and replaced in the template.
+Each external that is used will get resolved to a code string and replaced in the template.

 Any dependencies of the externals will also be resolved and included in the output.